WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 * **More open-source** We've open-sourced more of our API stack!
 [Meadow.Units](https://github.com/WildernessLabs/Meadow.Units) and [Meadow.Contracts](https://github.com/wildernesslabs/meadow.contracts) are now open-source - and this unlocks [Meadow.Linux](https://github.com/WildernessLabs/Meadow.Linux)! (still in early development)
 * **Network stability** WiFi stability improvements and general API cleanup
-* **More drivers**  We've continued to invest in Meadow.Foundation, releasing seven (7) new driver packages + a huge collection of fixes and improvements
+* **More drivers**  We've continued to invest in Meadow.Foundation, releasing eight (8) new driver packages + a huge collection of fixes and improvements

 ## Updating

 This is a full stack release requiring an OS update, new nuget packages, a new Meadow CLI and new Visual Studio extensions.
-Start by making sure you have the latest version of the CLI by running:
+Start by making sure you have the latest version of the CLI (0.15.2) by running:

 ```bash
 dotnet tool update Wildernesslabs.Meadow.CLI --global